ryskit/amazon-cognito-identity-management-workshop/docs/index.md

 # Overview

-In this workshop, you learn how to build a serverless microservices application demonstrating end-to-end authentication and authorization using Amazon Cognito, Amazon API Gateway, AWS Lambda, and all things IAM.
+In this workshop, you learn how to build a serverless customer-facing microservices application demonstrating end-to-end authentication and authorization using Amazon Cognito, Amazon API Gateway, AWS Lambda, and all things AWS Identity and Access Management (IAM).
 You have the opportunity to build an end-to-end functional app with a secure identity provider showcasing user authentication patterns.

 * **Level**: Advanced
 * **Duration**: 2 hours